 5. Optics Support

 When shooting in any situation, being able to properly identify a target before engaging is vitally important.
-This is especially true in a self-defense shooting, which is usually done in conditions that are a lot less favorable than those we find at our local shooting range.
+This is especially true in a self-defense shooting, which is usually done in conditions that are a lot less favorable than those you or I would find at our local shooting range.

 Until recently, the options for optics of any kind of pistols were pretty poor, and the iron sights on pistols weren’t helping.
 Many just had iron sights that were the same color as the frame and were more of a suggestion than a precision aiming device.